Appsilon/shiny.semantic/README.md

 How to use it?
 --------------

-Firstly, you will have to invoke *shinyUI()* with *semantic\_page()* instead of standard Shiny UI definitions like e.g. *fluidPage()*.
+Firstly, you will have to invoke *shinyUI()* with *semanticPage()* instead of standard Shiny UI definitions like e.g. *fluidPage()*.
 From now on forward all components can ba annotated with [Semantic UI](http://semantic-ui.com/introduction/getting-started.html) specific CSS classes and also you will be able to use [shiny.semantic components](http://demo.appsilondatascience.com/shiny.semantic/components).

 Basic example will look like this: